MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 T: Right.
 {: .interviewee }

-A: Do you feel like that you've found yourself musically a long time ago, or is that been fairly recent?
+A: Do you feel like that you found yourself musically a long time ago, or has that been fairly recent?
 {: .interviewer }

 T: I think by the early 90s, I was fairly well in myself, yeah.
 I've learned how to do that better over the years and <span class="important">I think playing with other people and being a side man helps me find my voice within other music, which helps me find my own voice within my music too, you know.
 So they all kind of go hand in hand.</span> There's no real one moment when I said, "Oh yeah, now I'm who I'm supposed to be."